awslabs/aws-sdk-swift/reference/0.x/AWSOpenSearch/OpenSearchClientProtocol.md

 func createPackage(input: CreatePackageInput, completion: @escaping (ClientRuntime.SdkResult<CreatePackageOutputResponse, CreatePackageOutputError>) -> Void)
 ```

-### deleteDomain(input:​completion:​)
+### deleteDomain(input:completion:)

 Permanently deletes the specified domain and all of its data.
-Once a domain is deleted, it cannot
+Once a domain is deleted, it cannot be recovered.
-be recovered.

 ``` swift
 func deleteDomain(input: DeleteDomainInput, completion: @escaping (ClientRuntime.SdkResult<DeleteDomainOutputResponse, DeleteDomainOutputError>) -> Void)
 ```

-### deleteInboundConnection(input:​completion:​)
+### deleteInboundConnection(input:completion:)

 Allows the remote domain owner to delete an existing inbound cross-cluster connection.